 In the Kenton package design data, there are 4 treatment conditions, and 6 potential pairwise comparisons.
-The next line in the SAS program, means package / bon tukey scheffe;
+The next line in the SAS program means package / bon tukey scheffe;

-requests three kinds of multiple comparison tests for all pairwise differences among means.
+requests our three favourite kinds of multiple comparison tests for all pairwise differences among means.